[Much of my site will be useless to you if you've got the images turned off!]

 Again there is evidence of political strategy in the sailing date.
 A. A. Sargent was aboard, heading for his first term in Congress.
 As with Burch two years before, Judah went deftly to work while Anna exuded her charm.
 Congressman Sargent was a Central Pacific captive before the Pacific mail connection veered east past Cuba and Bermuda to avoid the new p117 Confederate "ironclads" rumored to be prowling off Albemarle and the Chesapeake.

 Washington was digging in for its grimmest winter since the British raid during the War of 1812.
 Baltimore, still a Secessionist hotbed, threatened to cut off rail and highway connections from the North.
 A Union army had been beaten again in the Potomac Battle of Ball's Bluff.
-Winfield Scott finally doddered off to retirement, and was replaced by a strutting midget named Indicates a West Point graduate and gives his Class.George B. McClellan, the boy general who had been one of the lieutenants assigned to Jefferson Davis' "Surveys and Explorations" in 1853.
+Winfield Scott finally doddered off to retirement, and was replaced by a strutting midget named Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.George B. McClellan, the boy general who had been one of the lieutenants assigned to Jefferson Davis' "Surveys and Explorations" in 1853.

 Matters were desperate on the frontier.
 Jeff Thompson, the St. Joseph, Missouri, mayor who sponsored the Pony Express, went into a rage because the Lincoln-appointed United States postmaster insisted on flying the Stars and Stripes from the post office roof.
 Thompson led a mob to the roof, burned the flag, chopped down the flagpole, and galloped off to Lexington, Missouri, to join Sterling Price's Secesh army.
 His reasons, in analysis, could be traced as much to Missouri back-country hatred for the St. Louis Germans as they could to sympathy for the Confederacy.
 Virtual hell erupted along the Hannibal & St. Joseph Railroad.
 St. Joseph was placed under martial law and patrolled by Iowa and Kansas Abolitionist troops from Fort Leavenworth.
-Cump Sherman, now a colonel, and his Mexican War friend, Colonel Indicates a West Point graduate and gives his Class.U.
+Cump Sherman, now a colonel, and his Mexican War friend, Colonel Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.U.
 S. Grant of Galena, were assigned to develop patrol systems for the Hannibal & St. Joseph's bridges.
 Sterling Price's raiders, after bombing a few bridges and wrecking some trains, succeeded in kidnapping the railroad's president, then sent word he would be shot unless train service was abandoned.
 Sherman and Grant approved the retaliatory measure of taking the mayor of Hannibal and a few other States' righters into custody and sending back word to Price that there would be another firing squad if anything happened to the president of the Hannibal & St. Joseph.
 The prisoners were ceremoniously exchanged; the railroad's eight-wheelers p118 growled on, but with armor plate bolted around their boiler bellies and cabs.

 Through it all, somehow, the Pony Express held to schedule until Edward Creighton's crews strung the last mile of trans-Rocky telegraph wire up Salt Lake City's Temple Street to Brigham Young's Lion House.
 Young dictated a message of greeting to the East that closed with the pledge: "Utah has not seceded, but is firm for the Constitution and the laws of our once happy country."
 Two days later James Gamble's crews rolled the trans-Sierra wires into Salt Lake.
 Creighton, Gamble and their crew chiefs were guests at the Lion House to hear a telegrapher relay California's message of greeting to Abraham Lincoln: